Skip to content

 • Format content for layout.

-• Send edited copy to author for revisions/approval.
+• Send edited copy to author and stakeholders for revisions/approval.

-• Send links/assets to contact person for the daily email.
+• Send links/assets to the contact person for the daily email newsletter.

 • Gather author bio info/assets.